 His Excellency Dr Hildebrandro de Góes, Mayor of the Federal District

-The artistic movement of Rio de Janeiro, for its broad development, cannot do without one or two more large concert halls, and on the other hand, the visual arts urgently needing suitable galleries for their exhibitions, artists, intellectuals and all those interested in Art, come to present to Your Excellency the request to favorably grant the just claim of AÇÃO SOCIAL BRASILEIRA, which by Law already has the right to a plot of land in the central area of the city.
+The artistic movement of Rio de Janeiro, for its broad development, cannot do without one or two more large concert halls, and on the other hand, the visual arts urgently need suitable galleries for their exhibitions, artists, intellectuals and all those interested in Art, come to present to Your Excellency the request to favorably grant the just claim of AÇÃO SOCIAL BRASILEIRA, which by Law already has the right to a plot of land in the central area of the city.

 This high-culture venue will be a relevant service to the city, exalting Rio de Janeiro in the eyes of all intellectuals in Brazil and abroad and placing our capital on a par with the great art centers of all the major cities in the world.